ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

    2. **Elasticsearch Index**
       The index the commands and data are sent to.
    3. [_delete_by_query](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html) Segment
-      With a list of IDs by which Elasticsearch would locate and remove existing documents.
+      The delete POST command with a list of IDs by which Elasticsearch would locate and remove existing documents.
       Deleting existing document versions is **optional**, enable [Insert Only](../../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) to prevent the task from sending `_delete_by_query` commands.
    4. [_bulk ](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) Segment
-      With a list of document objects, each with data extracted from RavenDB and an ID that Elasticsearch stores it by.
+      The bulk POST command with a list of document objects, each with data extracted from RavenDB and an ID that Elasticsearch stores it by.

 {PANEL/}